PeterBear0909/nasal_ELVC/index.md

 Electrolaryngeal (EL) speech produced by laryngectomees using an electrolarynx has low intelligibility due to insufficient excitation signals for speech production and fixed pitch.
 Although recent EL speech voice conversion (ELVC) research has made good progress, the research has mainly focused on cervical EL (CEL) speech.
 This study experiments on ELVC of speech produced by a novel nasal EL (NEL) device.
 Specifically, we evaluate the impact of using Mel-spectrogram and WavLM features as inputs to the ELVC system.
 We also propose a data augmentation method using text-to-speech (TTS) and exemplar-based VC.
 We find that while WavLM features have a significant effect on ELVC of CEL speech, the model using Mel-spectrogram performs better in both subjective and objective evaluations of ELVC of NEL speech due to the unique acoustic properties of NEL speech.
 In addition, NEL speech synthesized using Mel-spectrogram is closer to real NEL speech than NEL speech synthesized using WavLM features.

 <!-- ## Model Architecture -->
-## Architecture and Training Settings
+## Architecture and Experimental Settings

 ![ETN_VTN](figure/ETN_VTN.png)
 * Fig. 1.
 The training process of VTN-VC and ETN-VC models.